zigapovhe/age_range_signals/README.md

 **†Edge case:** For supervised users, `ageUpper` may be `null` if the parent-attested age is over 18 (e.g., `ageLower=18, ageUpper=null`).

+**Note:** On Android, age ranges are determined by Google Play's parental control settings and returned as predefined age bands (0-12, 13-15, 16-17, 18+).
+The `ageGates` parameter is **not used** on Android - it's iOS-only.
+You cannot customize these age bands through the plugin; they're controlled by Google Play and can optionally be customized in Play Console.

 **iOS (DeclaredAgeRange API):**

 | userStatus | ageLower/ageUpper | source | Notes |